Xunius/gplot/docs/index.rst

 Dependencies
 ############

-* Mandentory:
+* Mandatory:

         * OS: Linux or MacOS.
 Windows is not tested.
         * Python: >= 3.
         * numpy
-        * matplotlib: developed in 3.2.2. **NOTE** that versions later than 3.2.2 are imcompatible with basemap.
+        * matplotlib: developed in 3.2.2. **NOTE** that versions later than 3.2.2 are incompatible with basemap.

 * Optional: